-12/9/3 The Employer agrees to provide three and one-half (3 1/2) additional noncumulative personal holidays each year to all employees, plus one (1) additional paid personal holiday, effective January 1, 2004, each calendar year in recognition of Veterans Day.
+12/9/3 The Employer agrees to provide four and one-half (4 1/2) three and one half (3 1/2) additional noncumulative personal holidays each year to all employees, plus one (1) additional paid personal holiday, effective January 1, 2004, each calendar year in recognition of Veterans Day.
 These four and one-half (4 1/2) holidays may be taken at any time during the year including non-Christian holidays provided the days selected by the employee have the prior approval of the appointing authority.
 Said approval shall be granted if the employee gives the appointing authority or his/her designee fourteen (14) days notice of his/her intent to take a personal holiday for religious reasons.